 Predicting how the two will fare in 2020 becomes more interesting when taking into consideration their unique seasons last year.
 For starters, O’Ward didn’t race at Indianapolis, Iowa or Gateway as he planned to and enters his first full season with no experience racing an Indy car on an oval.

 Meanwhile, Herta won as many IndyCar races as Alexander Rossi, Scott Dixon, and Will Power in 2019, but lacks the skill O’Ward likely acquired in Formula 2 and Super Formula.
-O’Ward’s post-IndyCar 2019 included just five races, and it wasn’t as impressive on paper as the conclusion to Herta’s season.
+O’Ward’s post-IndyCar 2019 included just five races and wasn’t as impressive on paper as the conclusion to Herta’s season.
 Still, Oliver Askew’s new teammate had a more productive second half of last year than most North American fans probably know.

-For his sophomore season, Herta will be a full-on member of the six-car Andretti Autosport conglomerate.
+For his sophomore campaign, Herta will be a full-on member of the six-car Andretti Autosport conglomerate.
 O’Ward’s first chance at a full IndyCar calendar will come with the refreshed Arrow Schmidt Peterson Motorsports.
 The team is admittedly is unproven but has the resources of Arrow Electronics and McLaren Racing, to the envy of almost every other team.

 The differences are real and sprout caveats every which way.
 Still, the playing field roughly evens out given the learning both drivers did in 2019 and the elite status of their car entrants.
 The narrative deepens as it engages McLaren versus Andretti, Chevrolet versus Honda and more.
 Best of all, the reignited duel between O’Ward and Herta will take place with about two dozen other motivated drivers on track at the same time.